GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 Developer communication

-: The publisher email address associated with the extension will receive an email stating that the submission was rejected.
+: The publisher email address associated with the extension will be sent an email stating that the submission was rejected.
 The rejection emails will state which policy the extension violated and provide the developer with guidance on how to appeal the verdict.